Lesson Plan - Get It!

 - What do you remember about The Federalist Papers?

 The Federalist Papers were printed in newspapers across the country and explained why the new constitution was valuable.

 When George Washington was elected president in 1789, he made Hamilton the first American Secretary of the Treasury.
 The Secretary of the Treasury is responsible for overseeing currency, or money, and economic affairs in the United States.

-As Secretary of the Treasury, Hamilton helped create a federal tax collection system, a system to help the United States establish credit with other nations, and the national bank.
+As Secretary of the Treasury, Hamilton helped create a federal tax collection system to help the United States establish credit with other nations and the national bank.
 These measures helped to pay off the debts the United States owed.

-When the United States was first founded, presidents and vice presidents ran separately.
+When the United States was founded, presidents and vice presidents ran separately.
 People voted for who they wanted to be president, and they also voted for who they wanted to be vice president.

 In 1804, Jefferson was elected to a second term, but Burr was not elected to the vice presidency again.
-Then, Burr tried to get elected as the governor of New York, but he lost that election too.
+Then Burr tried to get elected as the governor of New York, but he lost that election too.

 During the duel against Burr, Hamilton was shot and killed.
 Even though Hamilton’s life was cut short, he still accomplished many great things during the American Revolution and the early years of the United States.

-When you have finished watching the video, use the information from your list to help you answer the following questions on a separate sheet of paper.
+Use the information from your list to help you answer the following questions on a separate sheet of paper.

-When you are ready, move on to the Got It? section to research more about the life and legacy of Alexander Hamilton.
+When you are ready, move to the Got It? section to research more about the life and legacy of Alexander Hamilton.